single-cell-data/SOMA/python-spec/README.md

-# `somabase`: the Python version of the SOMA specification
+# `somacore`: the Python version of the SOMA specification

-`somabase` is a (currently in-development) Python interpretation of the [abstract SOMA specification](../abstract_specification.md).
+`somacore` is a (currently in-development) Python interpretation of the [abstract SOMA specification](../abstract_specification.md).
 Like the abstract specification, it is still in flux and in progress, and we gladly accept feedback.
 This will evolve in tandem with the abstract spec itself as well as